Windows Media Player Won’t Find Album Info- Step by Step Guide

 Why could Windows Media Player not find album info?

 Windows Media Player's missing album info is seldom due to the modified host's file that contains the IP address details for the service the software gets its music details from.
-Users of the windows media player have confirmed that changing the IP address within the host file can fix Windows media player's album info.
+Users of the Windows media player have confirmed that changing the IP address within the host file can fix the Windows media player's album info.
 This is how users can edit the host's file.

 Where is album art in Windows Media Player?